uw-dims/dims-ocd/source/currentsystem.rst

 Current system or situation
 ===========================

-.. note:: TBD

-    This section shall be divided into the following paragraphs to describe the system or situation as it currently exists.

 Background, objectives, and scope
 ---------------------------------

-.. note:: TBD

-   This paragraph shall describe the background, mission or objectives, and scope of the current system or situation.

 Homeland Security Presidential Directive 7 (`HSPD-7`_), released in 2003, set in motion a number of policy changes and created awareness of a new problem --